Private jets are more accessible than ever. Here's how to hire one

 For journeys where driving or taking a train are impractical, there's another alternative that may actually be more accessible than most people think: flying a private jet.

-While traveling by private aircraft may still be expensive, it's no longer an exclusive privilege reserved only for the ultra-rich and C-Suite business executives.
+While traveling by private aircraft may still be expensive, it's no longer an exclusive privilege reserved only for the ultrarich and C-Suite business executives.

 While chartering a private jet can cost more than flying in first class or business class, the personalized service can be worth the upgrade.